ryanpcmcquen/inkdrop_plain_text_backups/README.md

 {{ BACKUP_PATH }}/PLAIN_TEXT/{{ NOTEBOOK_NAME }}/{{ NOTE_TITLE }}.md
 ```

-A full sync is done on the initial activation, after that, changes are written using the database `onChange` event.
+A full backup is done on the initial app launch or activation, after that, changes are written using the database `onChange` event.

 Now with renaming support!